ozguryazilimas/wp-postane/easy-fancybox/readme.txt

 If you are on an older version of WordPress or if you cannot use WP's Menus, you will need to do some heavy theme hacking to get it to work.
 Basically, what you need to achieve is that the menu item you want opened in a lightbox overlay, should get a `class="fancybox-iframe"` attribute.

-= How can I make AJAX loaded content be seen by FancyBox ? =
+= How can I make AJAX loaded content be seen by FancyBox? =

 Easy FancyBox initially scans the page source for media links on the "Document Loaded" event.
 This means right after the page source has become available to and read by the browser.
 When content is added or modified through AJAX (meaning after initial page load) by your theme or another plugin, then FancyBox will not be aware of any media links in that new content.